zmerdev/Hide-eBay-Items-and-Sellers/README.md

 Special thanks to John Manning, who created the initial version of this project.

 ## Support
-If you have any questions or need help, please [open an issue](https://github.com/ebay-hide-items-and-sellers/ebay-hide-items-and-sellers/issues) or send me an email at [my masked email address](mailto:n7bvdoj73@mozmail.com).
+If you have any questions or need help, please [open an issue](https://github.com/ebay-hide-items-and-sellers/ebay-hide-items-and-sellers/issues) or email me at [my masked email address](mailto:n7bvdoj73@mozmail.com).

 ## Known issues